djalbat/xgl/README.md

   }
 }
 ```

-The `ColouredCanvasElement` class is provided and all you have to do is to extend it, adding your own `fromProperties()` static method and passing the requisite coordinates, indexes and colour variables along with the `properties` argument to the `fromProperties()` static method of the parent class.
+The `ColouredCanvasElement` class is provided and all you have to do is to extend it,
+adding your own `fromProperties()` static method and passing the requisite coordinates, indexes and colour variables along with the `properties` argument to the `fromProperties()` static method of the parent class.
 Note that the `ColouredSquare` class itself is also passed as the first argument.
 Also note that a `colour` variable is extracted from the `properties` argument, allowing a `colour` attribute on the corresponding JSX elements.
-If none is provided, a default is used.
+If none is provided then a default is used.

 The `coordinates` and `indexes` arguments are the important ones.
 Underneath the hood, XGL works with facets, which are essentially triangles with a colour or texture together with a normal.
 Facets are defined by triples of indexes that refer to specific coordinates.
 In this case there are four coordinates, one for each corner of the square.
 Two facets have been created in order to make the square.
 Note that the first and last coordinates are re-used.
 It is essential that you get the coordinates and indexes right for any canvas element.
 They are used to populate the WebGL rendering buffers and if they are wrong, inscrutable WebGL errors will likely result.

 Before moving on it is worth a moment to study XGL's coordinate system.
 Obviously there are three dimensions, with the first, second and third coordinates of coordinate triples specifying signed distances along the x, y and z axes.
-The axes are right-handed, meaning that if you let the thumb and first finger of your right hand represent the x and y axes, your second finger will point in the direction of the z axis.
-Facets are also right handed, which means that if you let the fingers of your right hand curl around to represent the coordinates of each facet, your thumb will point in the direction of its normal.
+The axes are right-handed, meaning that if you let the thumb and first finger of your right hand represent the x and y axes then your second finger will point in the direction of the z axis.
+Facets are also right handed, which means that if you let the fingers of your right hand curl around to represent the coordinates of each facet then your thumb will point in the direction of its normal.
 In this case your thumb will point back towards the camera.
 Note that the indexes for the two facets of the square are chosen so that the normals of each point in the same direction.

 ### The cube example

 Because creating more than a handful of facets can be problematic, it is recommended that you create complex canvas elements as composites of simpler ones rather than increasing the number of coordinates and indexes.
 There is effectively no overhead when creating composite elements, in particular the rendered scene will not run any more slowly.
 In this example a `Cube` element is created which is composed of six child `Face` elements rather than a dozen facets.
 A pure function is used, so there is no need to use a class:

 ```
 const defaultC0lour = [ 1, 1, 0 ];